faz320/MBAsuperwomen/index.md

 </p>

 ### Correlation Analysis
 **Figure 4** below shows the correlation analysis using the average of 10-year observations of 504 firms dataset.
-Overall, there is **no strong correlation** between the variables of interest.
+Overall, there is **no strong correlation** between the variables of interest. <br>
--- First, all of the selected ESG disclosure scores appear to have **very weak negative correlation** to firms’ profitability (from -0.09 to -0.032)
+-- First, all of the selected ESG disclosure scores appear to have **very weak negative correlation** to firms’ profitability (from -0.09 to -0.032) <br>
--- Second, **social disclosure scores** appear to have the **strongest correlation** to the firms’ profitability compared with others
+-- Second, **social disclosure scores** appear to have the **strongest correlation** to the firms’ profitability compared with others <br>
--- Third, the control variable (total assets) seems to have a moderate positive correlation to the profitability variable
+-- Third, the control variable (total assets) seems to have a moderate positive correlation to the profitability variable <br>

 <p align="center">
   <img src="pics/figure 4 - heatmap.png" alt="Figure 4" width="800"/>